The best prenatal care begins long before you conceive.

 Things to Expect at Your Preconception Checkup

 A preconception visit may include a physical check-up, but it’s mainly an opportunity to talk with your doctor about your personal fertility outlook and potential roadblocks.
-Your OB/GYN can help you optimize your and your partner’s preconception health and help with identifying your optimal times for conception.
+Your OB/GYN can help you optimize your and your partner’s preconception health and help identify your optimal times for conception.

 Besides a preconception checkup, you can expect to discuss the following at your preconception visit: